 Let's talk about how to decorate with plants going room by room.
 We will be looking at plant ideas for the kitchen, bathroom, and porch.
 Plus the best plants for indoors that help clean the air and make a healthier home.

 Decorating with plants is a timeless design element and there are many wonderful benefits to having plants in your home.
 But I have found it is not easy for everyone to know how to decorate with plants or pick out plants.

 Knowing the best indoor house plants for your home is a great place to begin when decorating with plants.
 Whether you have lots of space or minimal space, a green thumb or not you will be able to find greenery here that will bring life and style to your home.

-Plants are more than a decoration; they play a part in cleaning the air you breathe inside your home.
-Today, on Life on Summerhill, we are going to talk about plants.
-We are going to discuss how these living green treasures clean the air in your house and I will share what we did with the most popular plant for home decor today.
+Plants are more than decorations; they play a part in cleaning the air you breathe inside your home.
+Today we are going to talk about the best indoor plants, the most popular indoor plants, how they improve our home air quality, and how to decorate with plants.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

 How to Decorate with Plants